diskoverdata/diskover-docs/source_files/install_elasticsearch.md

 ### Multiple Nodes Setup with SSL

-This chapter will guide you through setting up an Elasticsearch cluster with multiple nodes ensuring that SSL is enabled for secure communication.
+This section will guide you through setting up an Elasticsearch cluster with multiple nodes ensuring that SSL is enabled for secure communication.

 🔴 &nbsp;Install Java v21:
 ```